 Step 3 - Meet with Admissions Counselor

 Contact an admissions counselor to discuss the status of your application and your educational and career goals.
 You may schedule an appointment to speak with an admissions counselor over the phone or at any of our campus sites.
-Appointments are available during business hours, weekday evenings and Saturday mornings.
+Appointments are available during business hours and weekday evenings.

 A writing and/or math assessment test may be necessary during or shortly after the admissions meeting if you are bringing in little or no transfer credits for these areas.